How to Spend a Weekend in Santa Monica: 2-Day Itinerary

 After shopping your way through Abbot Kinney, walk over to the famous Venice Canals (you can enter on Carroll Avenue).
 These unique, man made canals date back to the early 1900s, and it’s a beautiful area to stroll through.
 Be sure to take a photo on one of the iconic bridges, as well!

-- Library Alehouse (Ocean Park): If you want to stay in Ocean Park, head over to Library Alehouse, a cozy spot that specializes in delicious burgers and tap beers.
+- Library Alehouse: Located in Ocean Park, this cozy spot specializes in delicious burgers and tap beers.

 Additional Things to Do In and Around Santa Monica